notesofcliff/logsieve/README.md

 For multi-line events, both `message` and `raw` contain the complete text including all continuation lines joined with newlines.

+#### Timestamps & Timezones

+LogSieve detects many common timestamp formats and attempts to normalize them for consistent filtering and display.
+Key behaviors:

+- If a timestamp includes a timezone (for example `Z` or `+02:00`) it is parsed as UTC and converted to your local timezone for display.
+- Naive timestamps without timezone information (e.g., `2025-11-13 10:30:20.345`) are treated as local timestamps.
+- The Results table displays times in your detected local timezone; comparisons and filtering use canonical ISO times under the hood.

+This makes date-based filters and sorting behave consistently while preserving the familiarity of local times in the UI.

 ### Filtering and Search

 LogSieve uses in-memory filtering with a lowercase copy of each line for fast text search: